websemantics/awesome-ant-design/README.md

 A list of libraries that are written for non-JavaScript langages,

-- [Antizer](https://github.com/priornix/antizer) - Ant Design library for [ClojureSript](https://clojurescript.org/), an immutable, functional language for that cross-compiles to JavaScript
+- [Antizer](https://github.com/priornix/antizer) - Ant Design library for [ClojureSript](https://clojurescript.org/), an immutable, functional language that cross-compiles to JavaScript

 ## Contributing